solongtony/kaiserain/readme.md

 If I hold a direction key down, character continues to move in that direction after releasing the key.
 This can be fatal, if you run into a wall and monsters keep attacking you.
 This was specifically mentioned as being addressed in the original tutorial, need to look that up.

-* Pull number pad key handling from original tutorial In part 11, the original tutorial added number pad key support, with diagonals and 5 for wait.
-This version of the tutorial uses the awful "hjkl" direction keys and even worse "yubn" diagonals.
-And "z" for wait.
-'Cause that makes sense.

 * Equipment
 1) Organize items by type and number